Ruili Sourcing Agent | Myanmar Border Trade, FTZ & Logistics

 Bonded zone: The Ruili Comprehensive Bonded Zone allows goods to be stored, processed, and re-exported under bond, with duties deferred until goods enter the Chinese domestic market.
 This structure is used by companies processing Myanmar raw materials in Ruili before distribution into China.

 Freight forwarders: Ruili has an established freight forwarding community specializing in Myanmar-China cross-border trade.
 These forwarders handle documentation in both Chinese and Myanmar languages, customs clearance on both sides, and coordination with Myanmar customs brokers in Muse.
-For buyers new to Myanmar trade routes, working with an established Ruili freight forwarder is essential.
+For buyers new to Myanmar trade routes, working with an established Ruili sourcing agent and freight forwarder is essential to prevent delays.

 For buyers in luxury goods, jewelry electronics, or premium consumer products incorporating natural jade, Ruili’s jade markets offer a sourcing opportunity not available anywhere else at comparable scale: